MangoRox/swe1-g10-website/docs/download.md

 2. Extract the ZIP on your system.
 3. Open the game folder.
 4. Run the executable or launch via engine.

-### Additional Notes

-We need to write something here — this section is reserved for future detail.
-We will later expand it with gameplay instructions, controls, system requirements,
-and any troubleshooting notes for running the Mole Game build.